-(g) Investments
+(g) Investment in group undertakings

 Investments in group undertakings are classified as non-current investments and are recorded in the statement of financial position at cost less any accumulated impairment.
 The carrying value of investments is reviewed at each reporting date.
-If an indication of impairment exists then the impairment policy (accounting policy (I)) becomes applicable.
+If an indication of impairment exists then the impairment policy (accounting policy (l)) becomes applicable.